Bachelor of Science in

 About Simulation Science, Games and Animation at the Prescott, AZ Campus

-Embry-Riddle's new Simulation Science, Games and Animation Degree has been designed to provide students with a solid foundation in computer game technology and covers areas far and beyond just programming.
+Embry-Riddle's Simulation Science, Games and Animation Degree has been designed to provide students with a solid foundation in computer game technology and covers areas far and beyond just programming.
 With Embry-Riddle's unique strengths in aviation, engineering and intelligence, students receive a depth of knowledge unequaled in higher education.

-In 2012, the median annual wage for applications software developers was over $90,000 a year.
-The annual median wage for systems software developers was nearly $100,000 a year.
-Employment of software developers is projected to grow 22% by 2022, much faster than the average for all occupations.
-Embry-Riddle's expert instruction and guidance positions students for success in these roles after graduation.
+In 2021, the median annual wage for software developers was over $109,000 per year.
+Employment of software developers is projected to grow 25% by 2031, much faster than the national average for all occupations.

 The Simulation Science, Games and Animation degree offers a variety of STEM courses combined with aspects of art and design necessary to provide a first-rate education to students in this major.